Jeongseungwoo/Variable-Invariant-2D-SSM/README.md

-# Variable-Invariant-2D-SSM
+# Mamba Unchained: A Permutation-Invariant Approach to Multivariate Time Series
-Variable-Invariant 2D State Space Models for Time Series Modeling
+Mamba Unchained: A Permutation-Invariant Approach to Multivariate Time Series